Descent098/ezprez/CONTRIBUTING.md

 ### Building "API" docs

 API docs are useful if you want an easily navigatable version of the in-line documentation.
 The best way to do this currently is to download [pdoc3](https://pdoc3.github.io/pdoc/doc/pdoc/); ```pip install pdoc3``` then (assuming ahd is installed) run ````pdoc ahd --http localhost:8080`.
 Go to a browser and type in [http://localhost:8080/ahd](http://localhost:8080/ahd).

-### Nox integration

-If you have never used [nox](https://nox.readthedocs.io/) before it is a great system for automating tedius tasks (builds, distributions, testing etc).
-This project uses nox for a number of things and in the following sections I will explain each.